jrmi/ricochet.js/Readme.md

 name of the function and the value must be a function executed when the query is received.

-Then you can call the function later
+Then you can call the function later using the following endpoint.

 ### ANY on /:siteId/execute/:functionName/